odpi/egeria-docs/site/docs/services/omvs/glossary-workflow/overview.md

 The copy of the term is typically managed in another glossary called the [editing glossary](/types/3/0385-Controlled-Glossary-Development/#editingglossary-classification).
 This is a glossary that holds changes while they are in progress - and for future reference.

+There is also a type of glossary called the [staging glossary](/types/3/0385-Controlled-Glossary-Development/#stagingglossary-classification).
+This is a glossary that holds changes that have been made in a source glossary and are waiting to be added to a destination glossary.

-The way the copy is managed and merged back into the original (or the place where the updates are to be published) depends on the style of glossary and whether you wish each published version to be retained.
+The use of either the editing or staging glossaries, and the way the copy is managed and merged into the appropriate destination depends on the style of glossary and whether you wish each published version to be retained.
-Care is made to copy the contents, rather than replace the term itself, because terms have many relationships to other elements (such as data assets) and these relationships need to be preserved.
+Care is made to copy the contents, rather than replace the term itself during these maneuvers, because terms have many relationships to other elements (such as data assets) and these relationships need to be preserved.

 #### Temporary editing glossary